cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

    information about how the templates came to be in this list, see `*Working with Templates* <templates.html>`_.

 #.
-Be sure that the hardware you have allows starting the selected
-   service offering.

-#.
 Click Submit and your VM will be created and started.

 To create a VM from an ISO:

 #.
 Log in to the OOTC UI .

 #.
-In the left navigation bar, click Instances.
+In the left navigation bar, click Instances in the Compute menu. |compute-icon.png|

 #.
 Click Add Instance.